perrozzi/tdrdiff/README.md

 # EXAMPLE of USAGE:

-\# The script requires that all the modifications are pushed to SVN before to run, otherwise will not run.
+\# The script requires that all the local modifications are pushed to SVN before to run, otherwise will not run.

 \# Please commit before to use!